Updated: Jun 24, 2022

 -Mix some light rye flour with water and make it into a paste.
 In the beginning or when you didn’t wash your hair for a while, you might need enough to wash your hair 2 times.
 It will take you a while to see how much exactly you will need.
 Experiment!

 -Make your hair wet, as you would do normally.
 Divide the flour paste over your hair.
 Make sure that you divide it well, especially on your scalp as well.
+Gently massaging your scalp during this process is very much recommended as well.
+It will help your hair to release natural oils.

 -After rinsing it out, do the apple cider vinegar rinse and dry it as I described it above.